 Taken from ONS Table P01 2011 Census: Usual resident population by single year of age and sex, England and Wales.
+Census 2021 results were not yet available at time of publication.

 The Gas Safety Trust has funded a pilot which originally sought to develop a protocol to test all dead bodies for CO.
 This started in early 2016 and has not yet been published.
 The update is that the report is currently being reviewed and will be published in the coming months.
 There have been issues which have caused significant delays primarily due to the need to reflect and capitalise on recent legislative changes.
 Gas Safety Trust - GST@electralink.co.uk